MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/ForEach-Object.md

 not be safe to use here.

 > [!NOTE]
-> This example is a very inefficient use of **Parallel** parameter.
-The script simply adds the input
+> This example is an inefficient use of **Parallel** parameter.
+The script adds the input object to
-> object to a concurrent dictionary object.
-It's trivial and not worth the overhead of invoking
+> a concurrent dictionary object.
+It's trivial and not worth the overhead of invoking each script in
-> each script in a separate thread.
-Running `ForEach-Object` normally without the **Parallel**
+> a separate thread.
+Running `ForEach-Object` without the **Parallel** switch is more efficient and
-> switch is much more efficient and faster.
-This example is only intended to demonstrate how to use
-> thread safe variables.
+> faster.
+This example is only intended to demonstrate how to use thread safe variables.

 ### Example 15: Writing errors with parallel execution